IFB Gaming

 1. Artificial Intelligence (AI):

 • AI refers to the development of computer systems that can perform tasks that typically require human intelligence.
-These tasks may include problem-solving, learning from data, recognizing patterns, making decisions, and understanding natural language.
+These tasks may include problem-solving, learning from data, recognising patterns, making decisions, and understanding natural language.

 • AI can be found in a wide range of applications, from virtual personal assistants like Siri and chatbots to recommendation systems in streaming services and even self-driving cars.